 Our project aimed to decongest evacuation centres, providing some private space for families to allow them to protect themselves from coronavirus.

 Families who were severely affected by Vongfong were forced to live in evacuation centres or to stay with relatives.
-Tarpaulins and rope, as well as additional household items will enable them to rebuild their homes and get back on the road to normality.
+Tarpaulins and rope, as well as additional household items enabled them to rebuild their homes and get back on the road to normality.

-Together with our partner, we have supported families across 19 barangays (villages) whose homes have been completely flattened.
-Communities in these areas had not received any support from other humanitarian organisations after the disaster.
+Together with our partner, we supported families across 19 barangays (villages) whose homes had been completely flattened.
+Communities in these areas did not receive any support from other humanitarian organisations after the disaster.
 Aid distributions and post-distribution monitoring activities are now complete.

-• The combination of high winds, sustained heavy rainfall and storm surges has impacted vulnerable communities in the Eastern Visayas, Bicol and Southern Luzon which were also heavily affected by Typhoon Kammuri (local name Tisoy) in December 2019.
+- The combination of high winds, sustained heavy rainfall and storm surges impacted vulnerable communities in the Eastern Visayas, Bicol and Southern Luzon which were also heavily affected by Typhoon Kammuri (local name Tisoy) in December 2019.

-• Vongfong is the first typhoon to hit the Southeast Asian nation in 2020.
-Vongfong is also the second Philippines disaster ShelterBox is responding to this year.
-We recently supported families affected by the eruption of Taal volcano.
+- Vongfong was the first typhoon to hit the Southeast Asian nation in 2020.
+Vongfong was also the second Philippines disaster ShelterBox responded to this year.
+We also supported families affected by the eruption of Taal volcano.

 Why do so many disasters happen in the Philippines?